 Verbal reasoning score

 We use the UCAT verbal reasoning score as one of the predictors of success in certain examinations at medical school.
-Our first round of selection therefore identifies those with a verbal reasoning score at or above the mean for the cohort sitting UCAT in the year of application.
+Our first round of selection therefore identifies those with a verbal reasoning score at or above the national mean for the cohort sitting UCAT in the year of application.
 Those scoring below the cohort mean will be rejected at this stage.
 Those with scores above the cohort mean will then have points awarded for their total UCAT score, with higher total UCAT scores receiving higher points.

 Minimum UCAT scores to have reached recent Warwick selection centres

 The lowest UCAT score for an applicant with an undergraduate degree who was invited to Selection Centre was 2,570 for 2019 entry, 2,650 for 2018 entry, 2,060 for 2017 entry; 2,770 for 2016 entry; and 2,800 for 2015 entry.
 For the 2016 test cycle (2017 entry), UCAT introduced a test pilot for the Decision Analysis subtest and candidates only received a score for the remaining three subtests, ranging from 900 to 2700, instead of 1200 to 3600.
 For the 2017 cycle (2018 entry) candidates and universities will receive a total score for the sum of all four subtests (Verbal Reasoning / Decision Making / Quantitative Reasoning / Abstract Reasoning).
 We will also be considering the Situational Judgement section of the test for 2019 entry.